AdventielFr/ecs-crd-cli/README.md

 At any time on the command line, it is possible to recover the version.
 To do this, simply type version.

-#### IV.1.3 - Validate deployment file
+#### IV.1.3 - Dry run deployment file

 Before deploying, it is possible to validate the configuration file.
-For that use the command "validate" of the CLI.
+For that use the command "dry-run" of the CLI.

 #### IV.1.4 Deploy a service